andr3wli/shinyapps/shinyJackpot/paper/paper.md

 # Licensing and Availability

 `shinyJackpot` is licenced under the GNU General Public Licence (v3.0).
-All of its source code was made publicly available in its [https://github.com/andr3wli/shinyapps/tree/main/shinyJackpot](GitHub) repository.
+All of its source code was made publicly available in its [GitHub](https://github.com/andr3wli/shinyapps/tree/main/shinyJackpot) repository.
 Furthermore, there is a corresponding issue tracker for bug reporting and feature enhancements.
-Requests for fixes, feature updates, general questions and concerns can be made by [https://github.com/andr3wli/shinyapps/issues](filling an issue).
+Requests for fixes, feature updates, general questions and concerns can be made by [filling an issue](https://github.com/andr3wli/shinyapps/issues).
 Lastly, users are encouraged to contribute to the development of `shinyJackpot`.

 # Acknowledgements